POINTS TO PONDER

 "Part of a person's development is learning how to assemble and use one's energy.
 That's why the old souls seem to do everything with little effort.
 They know the energies they have, and how to best use them.
 Wisdom is more about energy than about knowledge.
 That's why some old people seem so wise.
 They know how to focus their energy on the important stuff--don't sweat the small crap.
 And I don't mean details, I mean stuff like jealousy, envy, perfection, salvation, image, etc. They do worry about details, but details of big stuff like understanding, harmony, justice, mercy, love, etc.

 "In more evolved people, the ratio of energy used to control energy used is much smaller--all falling to near zero in the great souls.
 That's why people always talk of their great energy, because so little goes for overhead.
-In fact, the great ones are always described in energy terms: lights, sound, fire, etc. The people know great energy when they experience it.
-On the other hand we have
+In fact, the great ones are always described in energy terms: light, sound, fire, etc. The people know great energy when they experience it ('

-black holes.
+who wore at their hearts the fire's center').
+On the other hand we have black holes.
 They take in more than they give off.

 "Members of the same entity are not always together.
 Think about a stone.
 It may have started as mud, then became rock, then stone, then pebble, then mud.
 And at some times, the elements of the stone were separate, but later they come back together.
 So, when you go solo, you still remember connection and seek reconnection.

-"In France we died of old age and lots of wine (cirrhosis)--but mainly old age in our 80s.
-We had dogs but no children.
+"In France we died of old age and lots of wine (cirrhosis)--but mainly old age (80s).
+No children.
+Dogs.
 We never remarried.
-We missed kraut-lover and worried about him.
+Missed kraut-lover and worried.
 He had a long career on the stage in drag, in Hanover.
-He was known as the 'Queen of Hanover.' " (10/19/95 - W#10)
+He was known as the Queen of Hanover."
+(10/19/95 - W#10)

 "A spiritual vampire stays alive by feeding off others.
 Vampire stories are not about death, but about living off the living but being spiritually dead.
 It seems fascinating for awhile to think of being dead--that is, beyond all pain and care--and still have energy and power.
 Adolescents struggle with that.
-Being a teen is tough, and we want to avoid the pain but have the power.
+Being a teen is tough, and we wanted to avoid the pain but have the power.
 Surprise!
 The only real power comes through living through the pain, and the only real energy is what you find in your aloneness.
 What you find then can energize all your moments and, with others of like experience, you can build great things.
-If you try to connect otherwise, either you will suck energy from others or they from you... or you all will seek others to deplete.
+But if you try to connect otherwise, either you will suck energy from others or they from you... or you all will seek others to deplete.
 Hate groups are people who all need energy from others.

-"Think about this: a black is threatened by the KKK.
+"Think about this: A black is threatened by the KKK.
 He has to use his energy to deal with it, and the KKK gets the energy, and he has that much less to use in his life.
 Oppressed groups are often seen as lazy or lacking drive, but it is really that the oppressors are taking so much energy.
 Their wills are willing but the energy is gone.
 And sometimes the energy they do have gets bundled up in violence because they don't have the extra energy for control.

 "Now, the Jews were different.
-They were oppressed, but they figured out how to suck energy from the oppressors.
+They were oppressed, yes, but they figured out how to suck energy from the oppressors.
 The

 "You see it's all about energy.
 No wonder we who sense this hate